pmean/build-website/text/02/biography.md

 > both team leader and team facilitator.
 He also gave several lectures
 > on the use of control charts and other quality tools.
 >
-> In 1996, Steve joined Children\'s Mercy Hospital, where he is
+> In 1996, Steve joined Children's Mercy Hospital, where he is
 > currently working.
 He is responsible for the statistical consultation
 > for all research at the hospital.
 He is currently funded as a
 > co-investigator on two NIH grants and has helped several other people
 > acquire research funding.
 >
 > At his current job, Steve produces web pages that explain how to
 > design and analyze medical research studies.
-In 1997, Steve\'s
+In 1997, Steve's
-> presentation \"Medical Statistics Case Studies on the Web\" was voted
+> presentation "Medical Statistics Case Studies on the Web" was voted
 > as the best presentation in the area of Teaching Statistics in the
 > Health Sciences at the Joint Statistical Meetings.
 One of these web
-> pages \"How to Read a Medical Journal Article\" has been translated
+> pages "How to Read a Medical Journal Article" has been translated
 > into Spanish and posted on two different international medical sites.
 >
 > Throughout his career, Steve has been an active researcher.
 He has